rspindel/csscaffold/README.markdown

 - Layout - Create 960.gs style grids with Mixins and classes.
 - OOCSS - Extend one selector using another selector
 - Browsers - Target specific browsers
+- Minify - Uses the minify library to compress your CSS
 - Icy Compressor -  An alternative to Minify
+- Validate - Validates your CSS using the W3C validator
+- Image Replace - Image replace titles by just linking to the image.
+Scaffold will find the height and width of the image and take care of the rest of the properties needed to image replace the text.

 See the wiki for more information.